Practices & Protocol

 With the knowledge that, one way or the other, we will continue.

 Core Dance has committed to continue to produce art and continue paying our artists.
 We also believe that dance can continue to unite us, lead us to question, help us find answers, and help heal.

 What Covid-19 practices does Core Dance currently have in place?

 Core Dance recognizes the unique challenges that COVID-19 creates for any business that relies on performance and gathering community.
 We have spent time planning new approaches to sharing our work and our commitment to social advocacy and community building.
 Like most performing arts organizations, we recognize the need for human face to face interaction.

-For in-person events and classes, Core Dance abides by the following limits and guidelines:
+For in-person events and classes, Core Dance observes by the following practices: